KEMPER AND LEILA WILLIAMS PRIZE IN LOUISIANA HISTORY

 • Submit four (4) copies of the nominated work AND four (4) copies of the nomination form (see link at left) to Chair, Williams Prize Committee, THNOC, 533 Royal Street, New Orleans, Louisiana 70130-2179.

-• The deadline for the 2013 Williams Prize is January 15, 2014.
+•The final deadline for all 2016 Williams Prize submissions is JANUARY 15, 2017.
 The Committee encourages authors and presses to submit works throughout the year as they are published.
+Authors should contact their publishers to insure timely submission.
+Late submissions will not be considered.